dagster-io/dagster/docs/docs-beta/docs/guides/deployment/dagster-plus.md

 ---
-title: "Deploying to Dagster+"
+title: "Deploy to Dagster+"
-sidebar_position: 4
+sidebar_position: 40
 ---

-# Deploying to Dagster+
+# Deploy to Dagster+